JSON Columns

 How It Works

-array of your widget configuration.
+Columns are defined as objects in the columns array of your widget configuration.
 Each column can have various options to control how it appears and behaves.

 Supported Options